Meditation Classes In Sydney

 Spiritual meditation

-Spiritual meditation is commonly popular in Eastern religions, such as Hinduism, Sikhism and Daoism, and in Christian faith.
-Often performed at temples with a prayer that reflects on the silence around you and seeks a deeper connection with your God or Universe.
+Spiritual meditation is popular in Eastern religions, such as Hinduism, Sikhism, and Daoism, and in the Christian faith.
+It is often performed at temples with a prayer that reflects on the silence around you and seeks a deeper connection with your God or Universe.
 This is best for those who thrive in silence and seek spiritual growth.

 3. Focused meditation